Run a non-compartmental analysis

 startandendtime for each row that specifies the start- and endtime for the partial AUC calculation.
 At least the AUC_0-t (auclast) will be calculated for each row.
 Any other parameters specified in the data.frame as column will also be calculated, e.g.cmax=TRUE.
 Currently, only a single row can be supplied as argument.- exclude_points

-list of points to exclude, based on name(s) in the list that should match column name in the input dataset.
+list of points to exclude for entire NCA analysis, based on name(s) in the list that should match column name in the input dataset.
 E.g.

 list("sample_id" = c("12345", "23456")).
 This could similarly be used to exclude entire subjects, e.g.list("subject_id = c("103, "105")- exclude_subjects